-Analysis for the department shows that without the ESS, the wholesale electricity price could have been \$21.40 per MWh higher on average between 2019 and 2023.
-Scheme costs over this period were an average of \$2.90 per MWh.
+Analysis for the department shows that without the Scheme, the wholesale electricity price could have been \$21.40 per MWh higher on average between 2019 and 2023.
+The Scheme's costs over this period were an average of \$2.90 per MWh.